Schools & Family Life in the UK

 Healthcare for Family Members

-Once in the UK, you should register all dependants with a local GP surgery.
+Once you are in the UK, register yourself and your dependants with a local GP surgery as early as possible.

 For a structured arrival checklist, see: